+Since 2012, no progress on this project has occurred.
 Preliminary design, engineering and Phases 1 and 2 of a Preliminary Environmental Impact Statement/Environmental Impact Statement (PEIS/EIS) are completed.
-Congress has approved \$45M in SAFETEA-LU for the environmental phase of the project.
-The Anaheim to Ontario segment is included in the "Constrained" Plan of the Southern California Association of Governments (SCAG) Regional Transportation Plan (RTP) passed in April 2012.
-Construction funding of up to \$7 billion has been identified through a loan commitment from the China Export-Import Bank.
+Congress approved \$45M in SAFETEA-LU for the environmental phase of the project.
+Construction funding of up to \$7 billion was identified through a loan commitment from the China Export-Import Bank.

-Anticipated project completion is 2035 and construction cost is estimated to be from \$2,770,000,000 to \$3,200,000,000 (2012 dollars).
+Anticipated project completion is to be determined and construction cost is estimated to be from \$2,770,000,000 to \$3,200,000,000 (2012 dollars).